mo-johnmo/documentation-example/doc/index.rst

 John's helpful Sphinx -> GitHub pages example
 =============================================

-The example has already begun.
+The example has already begun, has it not?

 .. toctree::
    :maxdepth: 3